Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain: Herman Olai Johansen.

-Ala is listed among the ships in Convoy HG 47 from Gibraltar to the U.K. in Nov./Dec.-1940.
-Her destination is given as Liverpool, general cargo.
+In Nov.-1940, she's listed among the ships in Convoy HG 47 from Gibraltar to the U.K. Her destination is given as Liverpool, where she arrived Dec.
+4, general cargo.
 Follow the link for the names of other ships in this convoy.

 Not a Good Constitution Day:

-Ala departed Port Talbot with a cargo of coal on May 6-1941 heading for Queens Dock, Swansea where she was wiped.
+Ala had departed Port Talbot with a cargo of coal on May 6-1941 heading for Queens Dock, Swansea where she was wiped.
 The intention was for her to join a convoy on May 7, but due to the fact that she didn't have a complete crew she ended up having to wait for the next convoy.
-She left again on May 10 to join the convoy, however, she had to return to Swansea after having experienced some technical problems while at Mumbles Roads, and anchored up at Prince of Wales Dock, Swansea where repairs were done.
-She departed again in the morning of May 13, joined a convoy for Falmouth, departed Falmouth early in the morning of the 16th then anchored up at St. Helen's Road that evening in order to wait for the tide.
-She continued alone for Shoreham the following day, May 17 (which happens to be Norway's Constitution Day), but when around 2 n. miles off Shoreham Pier about 4 enemy aircraft attacked with machine guns.
+She left again on May 10 to join the convoy, however, she had to return to Swansea after having experienced some technical problems while at Mumbles Roads, and anchored up at Prince of Wales Dock, Swansea where repairs were made.
+She departed again in the morning of May 13, joined a convoy for Falmouth, departed Falmouth early in the morning of the 16th then anchored up at St. Helen's Road that evening in order to wait for the tide (compare w/details found on Page 3).
+She continued alone for Shoreham the following day, May 17 (which is Norway's Constitution Day), but when around 2 n. miles off Shoreham Pier about 4 enemy aircraft attacked with machine guns.
 Ala's gunners defended her as best they could with her 3 machine guns, but when the aircraft dropped bombs (torpedoes?) she was hit by 2 of them, 1 near the foremast, the other amidships, the latter ripping up the deck and cabins on the starboard side, continuing through the port side of the ship then exploding near the ship on that side.
-Mess Girl Rebecca Emma Hansen (steward's wife) was killed when she was hit in her temple by shrapnel, having gone out on deck together with her husband.
+Mess Girl Rebecka Emma Hansen (steward's wife) was killed when she was hit in her temple by shrapnel, having gone out on deck together with her husband.
 She was buried in Shoreham on May 21.
-(According to the captain's statements at the maritime hearings in London on Aug.
-14-1941 Ala had a crew of 16 at that time, incl. the captain).
+(According to the captain's statements at the hearings in London on Aug.
+14-1941, Ala had a complement of 16 at that time, incl. the captain).

 Ala started to sink but the captain and 1st mate went back on board when another Norwegian ship nearby, D/S Botne came over to assist with towing.
-By the time she landed late that afternoon, with the additional aid of a tug from Shoreham her decks were under water which reached up to 1' from the railings.
+By the time she landed late that afternoon (Page 3 gives arrival Shoreham as May 19), with the additional aid of a tug from Shoreham, her decks were under water which reached up to 1' from the railings.
 The lifeboats with the crew were towed to land by misc. small vessels that had come out to assist.

 The majority of the above details are from the ship's diary.
 "Nortraships flåte" states that the mess girl died of her injuries at a hospital in Gosport the day after having struck a mine the following month, and that 1 man was killed by shrapnel during the air attack.